 The Balance thyroid and adrenal glands (those producing cortisol) are the key regulators of the body.
 If the Thyroid and Cortisol levels are not right, the rest of the body will NOT function well.
 This is why these central hormones must be treated along with Estrogen, Progesterone, Testosterone, & Human Growth Hormone.

 What are the symptoms of hypothyroidism or underactive thyroid?

 A “sluggish” thyroid can cause a range of symptoms from cold hands & feet, chronic fatigue, hair loss/thinning, low libido, and depression to weight gain and inability to lose weight…in short, symptoms of slow metabolism.
 Also, pale/leathery skin, stiff joints, atherosclerosis, easy bruising, muscle cramps, persistent low back pain, mental sluggishness, emotional instability with crying spells, temper tantrums, mood swings, and increased susceptibility to colds, viruses, & respiratory illnesses.

 How does an underactive thyroid affect the other hormones in the body?

-Because hormones are mutually-dependent, a deficiency of one can create excesses of another, and vice versa, with numerous possibilities for imbalance and unhealthy symptoms.
+Because hormones are mutually-dependent, one deficiency can create excesses of another, and vice versa, with numerous possibilities for imbalance and unhealthy symptoms.
 Imbalances of estrogen, progesterone, and cortisol are linked to low thyroid.
 80% of low thyroid patients have low cortisol or “Adrenal Fatigue” and vice versa.
-Many studies have found that Human Growth Hormone (HGH) levels are very low in Hypothyroid patients and when hGH is replaced in these people, the thyroid is usually normalized.
-Low Testosterone levels are also found in Hypothyroid patients (especially men) and Testosterone replacement therapy significantly improves their thyroid function.
+Many studies have found that Human Growth Hormone (HGH) levels are very low in Hypothyroid patients, and when hGH is replaced in these people, the thyroid is usually normalized.
+Low Testosterone levels are also found in Hypothyroid patients (especially men), and Testosterone replacement therapy significantly improves their thyroid function.

 Why do patients with an underactive thyroid never feel “normal” again and experience residual symptoms?